CLnxn/keys-per-second-tracker/README.md

-# kpsApp
-I created a Simple app for osu/others lol.

 ### Description

-An App made to track your Keys Per Second! (not a key logger)
+An App made to track your keys-per-sec when playing rhythm games

 # Getting Started